tethysapp/lhasa-app/README.md

 2. You need to have installed tethys via and activated the tethys environment in your bash shell (http://docs.tethysplatform.org/en/stable/installation.html)
 3. You need access to the Docker CLI (https://docs.docker.com/desktop/).
 Preferably, you have pulled the image for THREDDS Data server to save time later (`docker pull unidata/thredds-docker:latest`)
 4. Useful but not essential- install Panoply (https://www.giss.nasa.gov/tools/panoply/)
+5. Download the sample netcdf GLDAS files I have provided you

 ## Step 1: Clone this app and install